Sea Harbour Seafood Restaurant

 Fried Squid with salty chili ($6.98) was hot out of the fryer, lots of tentacles, awesome.

-Chicken Feet in Herbal Soup ($6.98) bathed in a meaty dong gui broth along with angelica, these are far less greasy than the traditional style.
+Chicken Feet in Herbal Soup ($8.18) bathed in a meaty dong gui broth along with angelica, these are far less greasy than the traditional style.
+We even like drinking the thick broth!
+Part of the “From the Chef” section.

 Vegetarian congee ($4.95) was piping hot and had lily nuts and barley.
 Good flavored jook hit the spot.
 Chives and crispy won tons on the side.

-Deep fried pork dumplings ($4) were 4 super hot, airy, filled with meat, and very good.
-A bit greasy but well worth the indulgence.
+Deep fried pork dumplings ($4.68) were 4 super hot, freshly fried, airy, filled with meat, and very good.
+A bit greasy but well worth the sacrifice.

-Crystal shrimp dumplings ($4.00) had four huge dumplings or har gow.
+Crystal shrimp dumplings ($4.68) had four smaller sized dumplings or har gow.
 Huge mound of shrimp and top notch quality.
+Firm wrapper.
+Flavor is not as good as Hong Kong’s best, but superior to most in the USA.
+In 2016 we notice a dab of truffle oil.

 Chao zhao dumplings ($5) were also hot out of the steamer, and possessed a slight kick.